003 - Gender equality

 Human Trafficking

-Human Smuggling - this one we will define by watching the youtube clip in Activity Two.
+Human Smuggling - this one we will define by watching the Youtube clip in Activity Two.

 Define the key terms above by using the 'useful link' below: